azzadom/ProgettoSO/README.md

 The operating system for which the service was written is LINUX.

-For all implementation details and execution instructions, refer to the "relazione.pdf" file.
+For all implementation details, refer to the "relazione.pdf" file written in italian.

 ## Usage Instructions